gabriela-framework/gabriela/docs/README.md

 ___
 **Side note**
->Since Gabriela is still in alpha stage, you will have to create the empty *config* property every time you create a Gabriela app.
+>Since Gabriela is still in alpha stage, you will have to create the *config* object every time you create a Gabriela app.
 In the future, there will be a command line utility that will do that for you.
 There will also be support for multiple environments like *dev*, *test* and *prod* but you will also be able to create your own, custom environments.
 For now, please inject this object every time you create an